 Trim away excess leaving about 1" overlap.
 Tuck the over lap inside the other end.
 After you get it in just the right spot add a tiny drop of glue inside to hold it in place until stitched.

-Lightly press in half both ways
+Lightly press in half both ways as shown below.

-Apply glue to leaves only
+Apply glue to leaves only as shown below.

-trim off right next to the pin
+Trim off the top of the brown stems right next to the pin.

-Press your Dresden in half both ways.
+Press the Dresden in half both ways.
 Depending on the look that you want you may want to use the seam in the Dresden for the center, I chose the middle of the Dresden blade.